codespin-ai/codespin/README.md

 ### codespin generate

-Generate source code based on a prompt file.
+This command generates source code based on a prompt file.

-Describe what the file needs to do in a prompt file, ideally named with a "prompt.md" extension. eg: main.py.prompt.md
+Describe the requirements in a prompt file, ideally with a `.prompt.md` extension, e.g., `main.py.prompt.md`.

-When generating code for the first time, pass `generate.md` as the template name.
-This template can be found under `codespin/templates` after you do a `codespin init`.
-Pass `--write` to write to the disk, without which codespin will merely print to the screen.
+When generating code for the first time, use `generate.md` as the template name.
+This template is located under `codespin/templates` after executing `codespin init`.
+Use `--write` to save to the disk, otherwise, codespin will only display it on the screen.

 ```sh
 codespin generate main.py.prompt.md --template default/generate.md
 ```

-When regenerating a file, use the `regenerate.md` template instead of the `generate.md` template.
-You also need to include the existing source code file with the `--include` parameter.
-Doing so helps the code generator understand the context better.
+To regenerate a file, use the `regenerate.md` template instead of `generate.md`.
+Remember to include the existing source code file using the `--include` parameter for better context understanding by the code generator.

 ```sh
 codespin generate main.py.prompt.md --template regenerate.md --include main.py --write